 Wearing a post-op shoe with the foot wrapped properly is important to getting and keeping a good bunion correction.
 We will change the flexibility of your post-op shoe during your recovery period.
 We will advise you on how to wrap your foot.

 When a fusion is needed, you will wear a cast for three months.
 Walking usually is allowed after one month post-op.
-Range-of-motion exercises are not usually needed..
+ROM exercises are not usually needed.
 After three months, you may need physical therapy.
 Casting causes an increased risk of developing a blood clot in your leg or a deep venous thrombosis (DVT).

-Dr. David J. Pochatko, MD, is a fellowship trained Foot and Ankle Orthopedic Surgeon for Northtowns Orthopedics.
-With the help of his physician assistants, he specializes in the surgical and non-surgical treatment of the foot and ankle problems, injuries, and deformities.
+Dr. David J. Pochatko is a fellowship trained foot and ankle orthopedic surgeon for Northtowns Orthopedics.
+With the help of his physician assistants, he specializes in the surgical and non-surgical treatment of foot and ankle problems, injuries, and deformities.
 He also sees many people who have had failed previous surgery and need revision of that surgery.